Coworth Flexlands, Chobham

 Nestled in 13 acres of beautiful grounds, it’s perfectly located between Chobham, Windlesham and Sunningdale.
 First impressions are – well – pretty impressive.
 Turning into the school’s gate there’s a circular driveway with a carpark and a stop-and-drop section which makes school drop off and pick up pretty easy for parents.
 There are no school busses, so all students are driven to school and this no doubt contributes to the school’s strong community spirit.

 It might sound like a cliche, but this is a small school with a very big heart.
-The school is not academically selective, and believes in bringing out the best in each child so they are able to learn and thrive – and indeed, the results demonstrate this.
+The school is not academically selective, and believes in bringing out the best in each child so they are able to learn and thrive – and the results demonstrate this.
 The school prides itself on nurturing students with a focus on finding what makes them happy.
 They aim to inspire each student to be curious and confident and have a love of learning without fear of failure.
+Coworth Flexlands is a school where happiness gets results.

-Kids come here from a pretty wide catchment that takes in Ascot, Woking, Virginia Waters, Windlesham, Sunningdale and Chobham.
+Kids come here from a pretty wide catchment that takes in Ascot, Woking, Virginia Water, Windlesham, Sunningdale and Chobham.

 There’s plenty of space here – and that extends from the grounds to the classrooms which are light, bright and airy.
 Walls and ceilings are painted a crisp white, and floors are mostly laid with a light hardwood which gives it a lovely contemporary feel.
 Many of the classrooms are decorated with pretty bunting, as well as the children’s school and artwork, which was a lovely touch.
 I also loved the traditional style school desks.